 In the new chapter in Persona 3: FES, the team discovers Erebus (Nyx's husband and brother in Greek myth).
 Aigis and company learn that their grief over the hero's death not only manifested the Abyss of Time, but also helped fuel Erebus, the Anthropomorphic Personification of nihilism and sorrow in human hearts.
 This "nihilism avatar" was the real problem, not Nyx — Nyx existed long before humanity ever awoke and, by itself, wasn't a force of good or evil — it was only when the self-destructive thoughts in Humanity hit a critical threshold that they coalesced into the decidedly unfriendly Erebus, who seeks to absorb Nyx's power and bring about The End of the World as We Know It.
 The hero wasn't sealing Nyx away, but instead keeping Erebus away from Nyx.
 The party fights Erebus in a final battle and learns that the protagonist can never return to them, because so long as there is the desire for destruction in human hearts, Erebus will live on.
 However, a stated goal of the presumably immortal Robot Girl Aigis is to work to improve humanity to the point that Erebus can be defeated — someday.

 Pikmin 3 has The Plasm Wraith, the game's final boss a sentient moving blob of golden goo with a strange cube in the center, that appears vaguely humanoid at times.
 It's based off the Umibozu of Japanese folklore, an equally eldritch monster that destroys ships and keeps the treasures and captains for itself, a fate Olimar nearly suffers.
-And despite everything, you ultimately learn nothing about it, and can't even kill it, as when you leave the planet in the ending, it's fully reformed at full power, roaring in anger as you blast off.
+You can't even kill it, as when you leave the planet in the ending, it's fully reformed at full power, roaring in anger as you blast off.